khirwadkarshubham25/khirwadkarshubham25/README.md

 I am a highly focused Software Engineer specializing in the design, development, and deployment of scalable, high-performance backend systems.
 My foundation lies in utilizing Java (Spring Boot, Hibernate) and Python to build robust RESTful APIs that power critical business processes.

 My technical vision is rooted in strong academics, holding a Master's degree in Computer Science from The University of Texas at Arlington and a Bachelor’s degree from Vishwakarma Institute of Technology.
-This formal education is complemented by practical, cutting-edge knowledge, including recent certifications like the Google Cybersecurity Professional Certificate.
+This formal education is complemented by practical, cutting-edge knowledge, including recent certifications like the Comptia Security+ and Google Cybersecurity Professional Certificate.
 I am adept at translating complex theoretical concepts into well-engineered, secure, and production-ready applications.

 I am driven by product impact and ownership.
 My experience centers on translating complex business requirements into elegant, efficient code that directly enhances the user experience.
 I have consistently taken ownership of key modules, from initial architectural planning to final deployment, ensuring maximum reliability and minimal latency.